Hockey Hall of Fame: World of Hockey Zone

 While many of the Hall of Fame exhibits are dedicated to the NHL, there is a large section devoted to hockey leagues and players outside North America.
 On June 29, 1998, the World of Hockey Zone opened.
 It is a 6000 sqft area dedicated to international hockey, including World and Olympic competition and contains profiles on all International Ice Hockey Federation (IIHF) member countries.

 The IIHF agreed to transfer its exhibits from the International Hockey Hall of Fame in Kingston, Ontario, to the Hockey Hall of Fame in 1998.
 The World of Hockey Zone is sponsored by Tissot.
 The zone includes the IIHF Hockey Hall of Fame honour roll, listing each inductee by country and year of enshrinement.
 Each national association member of the IIHF is represented in the collection of artifacts in the display, which includes many national team hockey jerseys.
 The World of Hockey also recognizes members of the Triple Gold Club, and displays memorabilia from the "Miracle on Ice" at the 1980 Winter Olympic Games.
 Other notable events included are the 1972 Summit Series, the men's and women's Ice Hockey World Championships, national-level hockey leagues in Europe, the Spengler Cup, the World Cup of Hockey, and the Canada Cup.

+A new addition to the World of Hockey is Women's Hockey: Celebrating Excellence.
+This exhibit takes a deep dive into the history of the women's game and features stories and artifacts beginning with the earliest days of women's hockey and continuing through to the PWHL.